madhurm16/lisa/_data/_raw/README.md

+# Raw Data

-# Raw data : downloaded from external sources
+This directory contains all the raw data downloaded from external sources.

+---

+Directories are organized as follows:

 - **_cwed** : data from the [Comparative Welfare Entitlements Dataset](http://cwed2.org/).
 - **_oecd** : data from the [OECD database](https://data.oecd.org/).